 Give Employees Training & Development

 If staff believe their employer is investing in them, it makes them feel valued and they are less likely to leave.
-Investing money and time into employees should also lead to improved efficiencies as their new skills and training is deployed within the business, making it a worthwhile financial commitment for the business.
-Where Nationally recognised training has been given, we have seen some Food companies offer the training on the proviso that it is given in return for the employee staying with the business for a set period of time, thus ensuring the business gets a return on its investment, employees are generally open to this as they view it as a joint-commitment.
+Investing money and time into employees should also lead to improved productivity as their new skills and training is deployed within the business, making it a worthwhile financial commitment for the business.
+Where Nationally recognised training has been given, we have seen some Food companies offer the training on the proviso that it is given in return for the employee staying with the business for a set period of time, thus ensuring the business gets a return on its investment.
+Employees are generally open to this, as they see the value of Nationally recognised qualifications and view it as both the employer and employee making a joint-commitment.

 Pay Employees the Market Rate for the Job

 Talented Food professionals know their worth in the market and with unemployment at record lows and a lack of 'good people' available, it is not too difficult to find a new employer willing to pay the market rate.
-Food professionals we speak with inform us that they receive regular inquiries into their availability for jobs for direct employers on networking sites such as LinkedIn.
+Food professionals we speak to inform us that they receive regular inquiries into their availability for jobs from both direct employers and recruiters on networking sites such as LinkedIn.
 Some have even informed us they found their latest job at a click of a button by speculatively emailing a few contacts at companies they felt they might enjoy working at.

 Professional networking sites such as LinkedIn have given candidates the power to research companies, find out who the key contacts are at the organisations they would like to work and make direct approaches, which adds to difficulty in retaining staff, particularly those staff who are disengaged.
 Many talented employees will be aware that the skills and qualifications they have are in demand, so rather than wait for a vacancy to apply to, they are confident enough to make speculative approaches.

-Whereas in 2008-20012, employees were content to keep their heads down and work away, now with a backdrop of (almost) full employment and a stable economy, employees are more likely to put their head above the parapet and see what offers they might receive, if they feel they are being under-paid.
+Whereas in 2008-2013, employees were content to keep their heads down and work away, now with a backdrop of (almost) full employment and a relatively stable economy, employees are more likely to put their head above the parapet and see what job offers they might receive, particularly if they feel they are being under-paid or under-appreciated.
 In the 2018 Engineering Manager Salary Survey we undertook, 61% of survey respondents stated that increased salary was a key motivator to them seeking out alternative work.

-We would urge Food & Drink businesses to constantly benchmark salaries across all positions, to see if their salaries offered are competitive with similar companies within a 30-mile radius.
-If you find you are finding that you are falling behind what others are paying, it won’t be long before you start losing people, so pre-empt this by increasing pay levels.
-A £2000 increase today may save you £30000 a few months down the line.
-The pay threshold where you are likely to see staff join leave is around 10%, so for example if the Factory down the road is paying its Engineers 10% more, you are likely to start losing people.
+We would urge Food & Drink businesses to constantly benchmark salaries across all positions, to see if the Salaries offered are competitive with similar companies within a 30-mile radius.
+If you find you are falling behind what others are paying, it won’t be long before you start losing people, so pre-empt this by increasing pay levels.
+A £2000 increase today may save you £30,000 a few months down the line.
+The pay gap threshold where you are likely to see staff leave is around 10%, so for example, if the Factory down the road is paying its Engineers 10% more, you are likely to start losing people.

 Senior Management Treat Employees well